 July is a busy and exciting time in the United States.
-Many children are off from school for their summer vacation, and it gets hot in July, so it is a popular time for families to travel to beach vacations along the coasts or lakes.
+With hot weather and school vacation, it's a popular time for families to travel to beach vacations along the coasts or lakes.
 Those who are not fans of hot temperatures head for the northern parts of the country where there are slightly cooler temperatures.

-The biggest July celebration is the Fourth of July, which celebrates the country's independence from the British in 1776 with fireworks and festivals.
-Check out which are the largest Fourth of July festivities, some of the major highlights events from big U.S. cities, and the top food-related events in July.
+The biggest July celebration across the country is the Fourth of July, which celebrates the country's independence from the British in 1776 with fireworks and festivals.
+Check out the largest Fourth of July festivities, the most popular events from big U.S. cities, and the top food-related extravaganzas.

-New York may be known for pizza and bagels, but a good reason many tourists flock to New York year-round is for the world-class dining which features eateries serving dishes from all types of cuisines.
+New York may be known for pizza and bagels, but many tourists flock to New York year-round for the world-class dining featuring all types of cuisines.

-The Frontier Days festival in Cheyenne, Wyoming, bills itself as the largest outdoor rodeo and western celebration.
+The Frontier Days festival and rodeo in Cheyenne, Wyoming, brings western culture to life and bills itself as the largest outdoor rodeo and western celebration.
 Events include the grand parade, rodeos, concerts, professional bull riders, U.S. Air Force Thunderbirds, a street fair with crafts and barbecue, a western art show, carnival rides, an Old West Museum, and an Indian village.

 The competition includes the Home Run Derby, the All-Star Futures Game starring young players from all over the world, and the All-Star Legends and Celebrity Softball Game featuring a mix of former athletes, musicians, and actors.

 The 2019 game will take place at Progressive Field in Cleveland, Ohio, on July 9.